mauronigro85/image_compressor/README.md

   2) Associate each register/pixel with the closest centroid
   3) Actualization of centroids
   4) Iteration until convergence is reached
-* Construction of the compressed image with K colors
+* Construction of compressed images with several K colors
+* Compute the size of the compressed image